-Mathematics We will sing a range of number rhymes to practise counting on and back, then to find more and less.
-For Old King Cole, we will learn to recognise coins and count pennies carefully.
-We will begin to tell the time to the nearest hour with the mouse from Hickory Dickory Dock.
+We will sing a range of number rhymes to practise counting on and back, then to find more and less.
+For Old King Cole, we will learn to recognise coins and their values.
+We will also add up coins to make different totals and begin to count in 2s and 10s.
+We will tell the time to the nearest hour and half an hour with the mouse from Hickory Dickory Dock.
 Jack and Jill will engage learning about capacity as we fill buckets and make estimations about how many units it will take to fill them up.

-Expressive Arts and Design Children will extend their knowledge of nursery rhymes by acting them out in role play areas. such as Mary's garden and the nursery rhyme castle.
+Expressive Arts and Design

+Children will extend their knowledge of nursery rhymes by acting them out in role play areas. such as Mary's garden and the nursery rhyme castle.
 They will enjoy musical activities as they march and beat a drum like the Grand Old Duke of York.
 They will make and build things from a range of materials.
 E.g build Humpty Dumpty's wall from construction blocks or cut and stick a crown for The Queen of Hearts.

 Dress up for World Book Day on Thursday 7th March.